nuuuwan/news_lk3_data/README.md

 Accordingly, a litre of Lanka Petrol 95 Octane Euro 4 (Rs.
 456) has been reduce by Rs.
 9, and its new retail price will be Rs.
 447.

 A litre of Lanka Super Diesel 4 Star Euro 4 (Rs.
-468) has been increased by Rs.
+468) has been reduced by Rs.
 10, and its new retail price will be Rs.
 458.

 A litre of Lanka Kerosene (Rs.
 262) has been reduced by Rs.
 5, and its new retail price will be Rs.
 257.